ucl-team-8/ucl-team-8.github.io/index.md

 + Test system using real data instead of test data

 ### Would Like:

 + Returns the data in the same form as the diagrams and highlights where changes has happened
 + Compared the milage record obtained from the algorithm to the milage record calculated from all GPS events.
 + Handle situations where Rolling Stock go to the maintenance depot after running the Services.

 ## Use Cases

 To describe the system and its requirements to a further extend, we will use some use cases.

-//TODO: See drive for use cases
+    TODO: See drive for use cases

 # Research

 The data that the algorithm has to consume is very extensive and has a lot of inconsistencies.
 Therefore understanding everything is the largest part of our research took a considerable amount of time.
 Next, we looked into efficient ways of storing everything and technologies that we will use for the back-end and the API.
 Finally, we analyzed various algorithms and compared their efficiency.

 ## Data

 Most of the data can be broken down into 4 main parts: The Schedule, Diagrams, Trust Reports and GPS Reports.
 There are also some additional parts like geographical locations for all tiploc codes and tables that map the unit code into a particular gps_car_id (more on this later) however they are static and should never change.

 We will outline some of the data, without going into too many details.

 ### Schedule

 The Schedule is used to outline where a particular train should be at a point in time.
 For example it might state that the service with headcode 5A21 might depart A at 9 am.

 To understand the data, we will discuss the main column headings: